 All requests for cancellations must be received in writing.
-Cancellations received by July 1, 2023 or prior are refunded less an administrative fee of \$500 per person.
-Cancellations received between July 2, 2023 and August 25, 2023 will be subject to forfeit the deposit.
-Please note that for cancellations received after August 25, 2023, all deposits and tariffs are forfeited.
-If cancellation occurs within the 54-day period and full payment has not yet been received, the full penalty will still apply, and unpaid monies are due immediately.
+Cancellations received by June 1, 2025 or prior are refunded less an administrative fee of \$750 per person.
+Cancellations received between June 2, 2025 and July 31, 2025 will be subject to forfeit the deposit.
+Please note that for cancellations received after July 31, 2025 of which full payment has not yet been received, the full penalty will still apply, and unpaid monies are due immediately.
 For these and other reasons mentioned, you are strongly encouraged to obtain trip cancellation insurance.
 Prices quoted are based on group participation and no refunds will be made for any part of the program in which you choose not to participate.

-Courses:

-Antarctic Prep/Glacier Travel Clinic: Location: Martial Glacier, Ushuaia
+Courses: 2-Day Ushuaia Ski Tour -- Antarctic Prep Clinic: Location: Martial Glacier, Ushuaia Cost: \$800 USD Dates: October 24-25, 2025 - 9am-4pm

-Cost: \$750 USD

-Dates: October 15-16, 2023 - 9am-4pm

-Make the most of your Antarctic adventure by brushing up on backcountry basics and glacier travel in Ushuaia before you head out.
-This two-day class is taught by experienced Ice Axe Expedition guides and features conditions very similar to what we might find in Antarctica.
-The class size is limited to four skiers/riders per guide and takes place on the Martial Glacier, which is a short ten-minute drive outside of downtown Ushuaia.
+Our 2-Day Ushuaia Ski Tour - Antarctic Prep Clinic is the perfect opportunity to make the most of your Antarctic adventure by brushing up on skiing, backcountry basics and glacier travel in Ushuaia before you head out.
+Led by experienced Ice Axe Expedition on the Martial Glacier in Ushuaia which features conditions very similar to what we might find in Antarctica.
+For those that would like some guidance on gear and skiing glaciated terrain you'll have some workshop time with your guide - for those a bit more experienced you'll focus purely on skiing!
+The class size is limited to four skiers/riders per guide and takes place on the Martial Glacier, which is a short ten minute taxi ride outside of downtown Ushuaia.